liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

 be displayed at different periods of time to the targeted user segment.
 The Audience Targeting app adds an *Audience Targeting* section to the Configuration section of the Site Administration area of the Control Panel.
-The following four portlets are also included with the Audience Targeting app.
-You can add these portlets to any portal page:
+The following four portlets are also included with the Audience Targeting app:

 - User Segment Content Display
 - User Segment Content List
 - Campaign Content Display
 - Content Targeting Simulator

+You can add these portlets to any portal page.
 In the next sections, we'll explain how to use the *Audience Targeting* section of the Configuration section of the Site Administration area of the Control Panel to create user segments and campaigns.
 Then we'll explain how to use each of Audience Targeting portlets.

 ### Managing User Segments and Campaigns